 The Pedagogy of Peace is a purposeful teaching and learning model that builds upon the three core teachings of the Haudenosaunee Great Law of Peace, which are peace, strength, and a good mind.
 This is for educators who are looking for ways to take a learner-centred approach to teaching and learning, through using compassionate educational frameworks and techniques to lead all learners through their learning journey with integrity, optimism, loving kindness, and support.
 It is a holistic model of teaching and learning, and also provides a framework that supports personal and professional growth, balance, and a growth mindset approach to both educational and life journeys.
 This approach infuses knowledge of cultural teachings, Indigenous Ways of Knowing, holistic well-being awareness and trauma-informed care, to create a compassionate approach that educators can adopt/adapt, and model in order to create inclusive learning environments and classroom communities for all students.

-View my recorded webinar "Moving from Patchwork Pandemic Pedagogy to the Pedagogy of Peace"
+View webinar recorded April 8, 2020: "Moving from Patchwork Pandemic Pedagogy to the Pedagogy of Peace"

 - The Haudenosaunee Great Law of Peace

 - Four Directions Teachings